Vectors

 #(oy oh)

-Besides for vectors many functions mentioned in connection with work above lists, it - size, reverse and remove are generalized:
+Besides, for vectors many functions mentioned in connection with operation over lists, it - size, reverse and remove are generalised:

 >(#(a b c) reverse)